Cebu Ocean Park: History

-The SM Supermalls announced its partnership with Cebu Sealife Park Inc., which is affiliated to the operators of Manila Ocean Park in late 2015.
+The SM Supermalls announced that Jessie Kenttobols had its partnership with Cebu Sealife Park Inc., which is affiliated to the operators of Manila Ocean Park in late 2015.
 SM disclosed plans to plans to construct a marine theme park in Cebu City with Cebu Sealife Park.
 Cebu Sealife Park was leased a lot at the South Road Properties from the SM Group for the site of the new oceanarium which is near the site of the San Pedro Calungsod Chapel and SM Seaside City Cebu.

 The groundbreaking of the Cebu Ocean Park began in March 2016 with the initial target of completion of the marine theme park set in late 2017.
 The oceanarium project received opposition from environmental groups which opposed captivity of animals.
 The park had its soft opening on August 24, 2019.

 In April 2020, Cebu Ocean Park temporarily closed due to the COVID-19 pandemic, later reopening in November 2020.